 Delirium can be prevented.

-The most important step in Delirium management is early prevention.
+The most important step in delirium management is early recognition and prevention

 Table of Contents